Eschatologue/CM_wiki/docs/class/fighter/eldritch-knight.md

 ### Level 7: War Magic

-When you take the Attack action on your turn, you can replace one of the attacks with a casting of one of your Wizard cantrips that has a casting time of an action.
+When you take the **:rsc-a: Attack**{ .rsc } action on your turn, you can replace one of the attacks with a casting of one of your Wizard cantrips that has a casting time of an action.

 ### Level 10: Eldritch Strike

 You learn how to make your weapon strikes undercut a creature's ability to withstand your spells.
-When you hit a creature with an attack using a weapon, that creature has Disadvantage on the next saving throw it makes against a spell you cast before the end of your next turn.
+When you hit a creature with an attack using a weapon, that creature has **:d20-dis: Disadvantage**{ .d20 } on the next saving throw it makes against a spell you cast before the end of your next turn.

 ### Level 15: Arcane Charge